OrganicityEu/organicityeu.github.io/docs/tools/sensinact/index.md

 To start Eclipse sensiNact Studio, just run `sensinact-studio`.

 Eclipse sensiNact Studio allows an easy interaction with the OrganiCity  devices and the creation of applications.
 The Studio is based on the Eclipse platform [Eclipse] and built as a rich client platform application.
 The Graphical User Interface (GUI) is developed using the views mechanism from Eclipse.
-Thus, it propose s views for browsing devices, locating devices on a map and interacting with them, i.e., getting value from sensors or performing actions on actuators.
-The Studio is also targeted to ease the creation of IoT application following the Event-Condition-Action (ECA) pattern [Den89].
+Thus, it proposes views for browsing devices, locating devices on a map and interacting with them, i.e., getting value from sensors or performing actions on actuators.
+The Studio is also targeted to ease the creation of IoT application following the Event-Condition-Action (ECA) pattern.

 ![Eclipse sensiNact Studio GUI](images/studio-gui.png)